braghetto/rpi-sdr-server/README.md

 * telegrambot.service
 * rtlairband.service
 * rtltcp.service
-* sdrpp.service

 ### Configuration files
 * spyserver
 `/etc/spyserver.config`
 * rtl_433
 `/etc/rtl_433.conf`
-* sdrpp server
-`~/.config/sdrpp/`
 * rtl_airband
 `/etc/rtl_airband.conf`
 * telegram bot
 `/usr/local/src/telegrambot/bot.py`

 ### Instructions
-* Configure telegram bot TOKEN, GROUP_ID and OWNER_ID inside file: /usr/local/src/telegrambot/bot.py
+* Its possible to change telegram bot TOKEN, GROUP_ID and OWNER_ID inside file: /usr/local/src/telegrambot/secrets.py
+* If you want to change the airband channels you can change their names in: /usr/local/src/telegrambot/airband.py
-* By default the spyserver is the service enabled by installation script.
+* The telegrambot service is enabled by default.
 * Do not run or enable multiple sdr services at same time.
 * Use systemctl to start/stop or enable/disable sdr services.
 * Use calibrate command to ajust ppm error.
+* Calibrate script is very tailored for my use case and my dongles, you probaly want to change it.
+* Channels configured by default in the airband are specific to my region, you probably want to change them too.
 * Use only one usb RTL2832 dongle at time.